- Recognize that supervision is adapted for varying developmental levels and varying activities.

 It is also important to be aware of how your indoor and outdoor environments influence supervision.
 Good environmental design is the first step in effective supervision.
 You should design your space with low shelves, clear traffic patterns, and safe materials.
 You must also teach school-age children the safety rules for your program.
 Your daily safety inspection should ensure that you have taken all preventive measures to keep school-age children safe.

 What does active and positive supervision look like?
-In this section, you will see video examples of supervision during arrivals and dismissals, indoors, and outdoors.
+In this section, you will see video examples of supervision during arrivals and dismissals, indoor activities, and outdoor activities.

 Supervising During Arrivals and Dismissals

 You must have written instructions from parents as to how their children will be arriving and departing.
-See the attachment below for a sample release/pickup authorization form.
-Now watch how this program ensures accountability during arrival and dismissal.
+See the Learn section below for a sample release/pickup authorization form.
+Watch how this program ensures accountability during arrival and dismissal.

 Supervising Children Indoors